-6.1 Communication and External Disclosure
+6.1 Communications & External Disclosures

 CSL has a Continuous Disclosure Policy.
-This policy operates in conjunction with CSL's internal protocols.
+This policy operates in conjunction with CSL's internal protocols and governance practices.
 Together, this policy and protocols are designed to facilitate CSL's compliance with its disclosure obligations under the ASX Listing Rules and the Corporations Act.

-The Board receives copies of all material announcements promptly after they have been released and notification has been received that they have been published on the ASX platform.

-The Continuous Disclosure Policy is available on CSL.com (We Are CSL > Corporate Governance > Core Policies).
+The Board receives copies of all material announcements promptly after they have been released and published on the ASX platform.
+The Continuous Disclosure Policy is available on csl.com/-/media/shared/documents/one-csl/cslgovernance-docs/continuous-disclosure-policy.pdf.